Disney comics: Germany

-Mickey Mouse was a famous film character in Germany since his first appearance in 1929, and a few comic strips were printed in some German newspapers (e.g. the Kölner Illustrierte Zeitung).
+Mickey Mouse was a popular character in Germany since his first appearance in 1929, and a few comic strips were printed in some German newspapers (e.g. the Kölner Illustrierte Zeitung).
 In 1937, the Swiss Micky Maus Zeitung was published in German by Bollmann.

 By 1948, the Danish magazine publisher Egmont (then called Gutenberghus) secured a license to print Disney comics in Scandinavia.
 In September 1951, Ehapa Verlag in Stuttgart, West Germany, a subsidiary of Egmont, started the monthly publication Micky Maus, a format similar to Walt Disney's Comics & Stories.
 From the start, it featured stories by Carl Barks, translated by chief editor Dr. Erika Fuchs.
 The comic book was published on a biweekly basis 1956/57, and from 1958 on it changed into a weekly.
 Renamed Micky Maus Magazin, it is still published today by the Egmont Ehapa publishing company (now in Berlin) and is the longest running comic book in Germany.
 In its heyday (early 1990s), its weekly circulation number rose to one million copies.
 In spite of the name, most stories of Micky Maus feature Donald Duck, as he is the most popular Disney character in Germany.

 Many other titles have been published by the company, most notably Die tollsten Geschichten von Donald Duck ('The Best stories of Donald Duck', 1965-today), the Lustige Taschenbuch ('Funny Paperback', a digest title mostly reprinting Italian pocket books; 1967-today) and many other series.